JavierGamezMendoza/FastRepo/README.md

 You need to install Python, Pip and the requisites declared in requirements.txt

 Install Pip and Python on [Python website](https://www.python.org/downloads/) for Windows or Mac and Linux.

 Or use the terminal:

-Ubuntu --> sudo apt install python3.
+Ubuntu --> `sudo apt install python3`

+Then, you can install the dependencies:

+`pip install -r requirements.txt`

 ## Options